Spectral Duality and Thermodynamic Bounds on Finite-frequency Fluctuation Responses

-The kinetic bounds \cref{eq: R-KUR a,eq: R-KUR b} and the thermodynamic bound \cref{eq: R-TUR} are our second main result. \cref{eq: R-KUR a,eq: R-KUR b} state that the response of any trajectory observable on kinetic barrier and entropic force perturbations is bounded from above by the system's dynamical activity.
-More active systems, i.e., systems with a larger number of transitions per unit time, can allow for larger responses in the frequency domain.
-In contrast, \cref{eq: R-TUR} only holds for state-current type observables since the derivation relies on \cref{eq: response ratio}, which is unique to observables of the form \cref{eq: observable}.
-The thermodynamic bound states that the response to barrier perturbations is bounded from above by the system's dissipation, which captures the system's nonequilibrium nature.
-Therefore, the finite-frequency response of barrier perturbations is generally related to how far the system is from equilibrium and can be used to infer the steady-state EPR.
-We also derive the frequency thermodynamic inequalities for overdamped Langevin systems in the appendix.
+The second inequality follows from $\dot\sigma^{\text{pseudo}} \le \dot\sigma$, which is given by the log-mean inequality $2(x_{ij}-y_{ij})^2/(x_{ij}+y_{ij}) \le (x_{ij} - y_{ij})(\ln x_{ij} - \ln y_{ij})$ with $x_{ij} = r_{ij}\pi_j$ and $y_{ij} = r_{ji}\pi_i$.
+The finite-frequency R-TUR \cref{eq: R-TUR} is our second main result. \cref{eq: R-TUR} only holds for state-current type observables since the derivation relies on the response relation \cref{eq: response ratio}, which is unique to observables of the form \cref{eq: observable}.
+The thermodynamic bound states that the response to barrier perturbations is bounded from above by the system's dissipation, which captures the system's non-equilibrium nature.
+Therefore, the finite-frequency response to barrier perturbations is generally related to how far the system is from equilibrium.
+We also derive the frequency thermodynamic inequalities for overdamped Langevin systems in the End Matter.

-\emph{Frequency-integrated inequalities.---} The signal-to-noise ratio in \cref{eq: SNR1} defines noise by the spectral density of the observable $\mathcal{S}(\omega)$.
-Alternatively, one can define noise by the fluctuations in the time-domain, $\operatorname{Var}[\dot{Q}]$, which is easier to obtain than $\mathcal{S}(\omega)$ experimentally.
-To connect the time-domain fluctuations to the finite-frequency inequality, below we consider the alternative signal-to-noise ratio involving $\operatorname{Var}[\dot{Q}]$: